katebrenner/GoogleMapsAPI/README.md

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 Where 2 Pee NYC stores information about public restrooms throughout NYC.
 Its CRUD functionality allows users to store additional restrooms to the database.
 It uses 2 tables- a locations table that stores name, address, lat & long (needed to render the icons to the map), and venue_id, which reference the venues table.
 This app uses the google maps API to obtain latitude and longitude, and formatted address- which is then stored to the table.
-It also utilises google maps’ autocomplete and location services.
+It also utilizes google maps’ autocomplete and location services.
 The app uses passport for user authentication.

-## Priority Matrix

-Include a full list of features that have been prioritized based on the `Time and Importance` Matix.
-- 2 tables: 1 for locations and 1 for venue type - 5 hours
-- Google maps API that renders map and pulls lat and long from locations table and renders to map - 8 hours
-- Crud functionality allowing user to add locations - 12 hours

 ## MVP